 Now that we understand the benefit of a PHP redirect, let’s look at how to set one up.

-To redirect in PHP, you’ll first need to write your header() function, starting with header().
+To create a PHP redirect, you first need to write your header() function.
+This begins with header().

-Finally, you’ll wrap this function in <?php and ?> tags.
-The final result will look something like this:
+Lastly, you have to wrap the function in <?php and ?> tags.
+The result will look something like this:

 PHP Redirect Header

-There are some additional rules for using the header() function to set up a PHP redirect.
-First, where you place the header() function in your index.php file matters.
-Second, you can set HTTP status codes to control how the server redirects a user and search engine.
+First, remember where you place the header() function in your index.php file isn’t arbitrary.
+Second, recall that you may choose to set HTTP status codes.
+These will control how the server redirects a search engine or user.

 PHP Header Location

-For the PHP redirect to work, the header() function must execute before any output is sent.
-That means, the code must be written above the <!DOCTYPE html> or <html> tags in your index.php file.
+In order for your PHP redirect to be successful, the header() function must execute — and before any output is sent.
+This is why your code must appear above the <!DOCTYPE html> or <html> tags in your index.php file.

-Otherwise, you’ll likely get an error message that says "headers are already sent."
-Supposedly, the header function is so finicky that a single white space can prompt this error.
+If you fail to complete this, you’ll probably see an error message that tells you “headers are already sent.”
+The error might not be a massive one — the header function is so finicky that a single white space can prompt this error.